BlockchainCommons/Secure-Development-Setup-macOS/gpg-with-github.md

 First, make sure you are in the correct repository, that is, the repository in which the commit you want to change/sign is.

 It might also be helpful if you make sure you've set automatic commit signing for _at least_ that repo.
-Best if set for all repos.
+Best if you set it for all repos.

 If you want to sign the third commit behind the HEAD:
 ```